iq-motion-control/iq-module-communication-doc/docs/vertiq_testing_tool/vertiq_testing_tool_start_guide.rst

 ********
 Overview
 ********
-Once downloaded, extract and run the Vertiq Testing Tool executable.
+Once downloaded on Linux, extract and run the Vertiq Testing Tool executable.

+Once download on Windows, follow the instructions in the installer.
 When running this application for the first time, you may encounter a Windows Defender SmartScreen warning.

 If the popup below appears, click on 'More info'.